 Although he used mainly cordwood rounds for the walls, after researching more about it, Steve found out that most experts recommend using splits instead of rounds (or at least a mix of the two) for a better structural integrity.

-Try to integrate large overhangs if possible, which provide protection for the cordwood walls and are crucial to an effective passive solar design.
+Try to integrate large overhangs if possible, which provide protection for the cordwood walls and are crucial to an efficient passive solar design.